TIBCOSoftware/TCSTK-custom-form-app-plugin/README.md

 interface:

-@Input(): data:any - the data object passed to the form component from Cloud Starter App
+@Input(): data:any - the data object passed to the form component from TIBCO Cloud™ Starter App
 @Output(): formSubmitted - event raised by the form component containing output data from the form

 1) Create the form app plugin: